ByungHakHwang/funsearch/README.md

   ./run_funsearch.sh
   ```

-6. Run *FunSearch* with the default setting.
+6. Run *FunSearch* with the default settings.
+(If wandb asks for input, just press ENTER.)
   ```
   ./run.sh
   ```